JerichoJack/Proxmox-MCP/README.md

 ## 🧩 Example Use Cases

+- **AI-Powered Automation**: n8n AI Agent analyzes events and takes intelligent actions
+- **Smart Notifications**: AI-enhanced notifications with context and severity analysis
-- Automate backups via PBS and report results in real time.
+- **Automate backups** via PBS and report results in real time.
-- Monitor VM migrations, restarts, or failed tasks instantly.
+- **Monitor VM migrations**, restarts, or failed tasks instantly.
-- Detect and fix node or disk errors before they escalate.
+- **Detect and fix** node or disk errors before they escalate.
-- Forward structured Proxmox events to AI agents for analysis.
+- **Forward structured** Proxmox events to AI agents for analysis and response.

 ---